 I keep this section updated with the gear I currently use while traveling.

-For more information on the gear I use while traveling check out my Packing Tips posts.
+For more information on the gear that I use while traveling check out my Packing Tips posts.

 Travel Planning Resources